Edit this page

 This creates the android and ios directories for running your React code.
 If you modify the generated directories manually then you risk losing your changes the next time you run npx expo prebuild --clean

 .
-Instead, you should use config plugins — functions that perform modifications on native projects during prebuild.
+Instead, use config plugins , which are functions that perform modifications on native projects during prebuild.

-We highly recommend using prebuild for the reasons listed in the pitch section, but the system is fully optional, and you can stop using it at any time.
+We highly recommend using Prebuild for the reasons listed in the common questions section, but the system is fully optional, and you can stop using it at any time.

 If your project does not contain android and ios directories, EAS Build will run Prebuild to generate these native directories before compilation.
 This is the default behavior for any project created using npx create-expo-app